deebuls/RecommenderSystemInRobotics/report/Introduction/README.md

 | Turn     |To turn a knob or handle|

-As we can see this short set of skills is sifficient for solving a large set of industrial tasks.
+As we can see this short set of skills is sufficient for solving a large set of industrial tasks.

 Currently much of the robot programming is carried out by engineers and are